 - Tracking at the session level - This is a flag/tickbox field at the Remote Meeting Attendee object (Remote_Meeting_Attendee_vod__c).
-If the attendee watched the live stream associated to the corresponding session for more than 1 second, then the flag is set to true/ticked in Veeva.
+If the attendee watches the live stream associated with the corresponding session for more than 1 second, then the flag is set to true/ticked in Veeva.

 See the Veeva report example in the How to access the data in a report in Veeva section for more details.

 The Stats data collected in SpotMe corresponds to the engagement data for the attendees, such as the number of claps and Q&A questions asked, that is collected and sent back to Veeva.

 This data can be computed on a per-session basis, or for the sum of all live streams in the event (regardless of sessions).
 This can be configured using the Track stats per session option, that is present in both the Attendance tracking and Stats data types: